1. What are Virtual Trivia Games?

 - The questions get progressively harder as you play to win bigger amounts.

 Sporcle is a website and app-friendly virtual trivia game provider.
 I wanted to get a feel of what we’re dealing with here, and tried their bingo trivia against random opponents.
-I lost (oops!) but they do have an interesting selection of questions and formats.
+I lost (oops!) but they do have an interesting selection of questions and formats which translates to fun trivia games for virtual meetings.
 You can try your luck as a group on multiplayer games such as Live5, Showdown and Bingo.

 They also organize trivia hunts, which gives you a chance to collect some share of the $2,500 prize money.
 There are instructions on the site, but I’ll just summarize them here.
 It costs $25 to admit any number of teammates.
 The questions will be posted on the game page of the website and you’ll be able to access them using a code that they will email you beforehand.

-The Random Trivia Generator is a site teeming with topics, from general to arts, science and geography.
+The Random Trivia Generator is a site teeming with topics, from general to arts, science and geography that you can use to design a trivia for virtual meetings.
 The website opens to a set of questions that are pulled from different categories and are in a jumbled-up order (hence random).
 Since the tiles can be flipped to reveal the answers, don’t share the link with everyone in the beginning.